 Since opening its doors in 1966, The Edmonton Public Library Calder Branch relocated from a leased space of 5,330 square feet to a new 10,000 square foot, stand-alone building.
 This new library meets the needs of this growing and diversifying community with a larger community room, quiet study rooms, comfortable chairs, a freshwater aquarium, 17 public computers, and a fireplace.
 Mandated to achieve a minimum LEED® Silver certification by the CaGBC, the project was delivered in two major phases: an initial schematic design phase that was used to validate the project programming and budget for the purpose of obtaining funding approval from City Council and a second phase which includes the remainder of the design and construction of the new building.

-Williams Engineering Canada (WEC) was pleased to provide the mechanical, electrical, and civil engineering consulting services for the schematic design phase, which was completed in early 2014.
+Williams Engineering (WE) was pleased to provide the mechanical, electrical, and civil engineering consulting services for the schematic design phase, which was completed in early 2014.
 The detailed design and construction phase were recently completed in March 2018.

 Floor boxes were used throughout the main circulation space for power and data devices.
-This was done to provide users the necessary electrical requirements, while allowing for the floor to ceiling windows around the entire perimeter of the space.
+This was done to provide users with the necessary electrical requirements while allowing for floor-to-ceiling windows around the entire perimeter of the space.
 The natural lighting is a welcome addition for the library staff and patrons, as it adds to the inviting ambiance.

-A more modernized, and easily accessible facility is open to the Edmonton public.
-The Calder Public library is more than a place to read or sign-out books.
+A more modernized and easily accessible facility is open to the Edmonton public.
+The Calder Public library is more than a place to read or sign out books.
 It is a physical symbol of community, the expansion of knowledge, and local relationship building.
-Our team was able to draw from a wide range of expertise and experience, to deliver a quality, resilient, and sustainable design which has had a positive impact in the community.
+Our team was able to draw from a wide range of expertise and experience to deliver a quality, resilient, and sustainable design which has had a positive impact on the community.